 Epic system is popular for being one of the first providers of EHR.
-Presently, it provides supports to some of the biggest medical care systems in the world.
+Presently, it provides support to some of the biggest medical care systems in the world.
 Over time, the enterprise has also started catering to small and middle-size practices.

 Its services are not limited to hospitals only; they are used across the health industry including children’s organizations, healthcare communities, and incorporated delivery networks.

-Being a cloud-based EHR, epic (emr) software integration is a scalable and cost-effective solution for keeping patient care data secure, in compliance with HIPAA regulations.
+Being a cloud-based EHR, epic (emr) software integration is a scalable and cost-effective solution for keeping patient care data secure, and in compliance with HIPAA regulations.

 Praxis EMR is a flexible server or cloud-based EHR system.
 It is a certified EHR for MACRA and stands out from the list of best EHRs due to its innovative AI operating system known as Concept Processing.

 Praxis is a world-renowned EHR system helping thousands of physicians all over the world.
 It focuses on effective usability and its template-free model reflects a good user experience.